pcomeau/get_clean_data_project/README.md

 4. Execute the analysis script within R Studio by invoking: source("run_analysis.R")

-5. The script will download and unzip appropriate data files, perform associated transfotmations, then write the aggregated tidy data set to a csv formatted file "subjectActivityMean.csv" in the working directory
+5. The script will download and unzip appropriate data files, perform associated transfotmations, then write the aggregated tidy data set to a csv formatted file "subjectActivityMean.txt" in the working directory

 6. Open the resulting file within R using the read.csv("subjectActivityMean.csv") command.
 Refer the code book (CodeBook.md) for further details of the resulting tidy data file.